hugoelizandro/devradar/README.md

 </p>

 # DevRadar
-Project developed in the Omnistack Week #10 :rocket:
+Project developed in the OmniStack Week #10 :rocket:

 ## Tools used in this project